 “We have brought this cauldron of rush upon ourselves.
 Time seems faster because we have made it so”

-The compelling stories in this book explore our obsessions with time.
+Time flies like an arrow, but fruit flies like a banana.
+The Beatles learn to be brilliant in an hour and a half.
 An Englishman arrives back from Calcutta but refuses to adjust his watch.
 Beethoven has his symphonic wishes ignored.
-A moment of war is frozen forever.
-The timetable arrives by steam train.
+A US Senator begins a speech that will last for 25 hours.
+The horrors of war are frozen at the click of a camera.
 A woman designs a ten-hour clock and reinvents the calendar.
-Roger Bannister becomes stuck in the same four minutes forever.
-A British watchmaker competes with mighty Switzerland.
+Roger Bannister lives out the same four minutes over a lifetime.
 And a prince attempts to stop time in its tracks.

 “Digressive, gossipy, thoughtful and thoroughly entertaining … Simon Garfield is an exuberant truffle-hound of the recondite and delightful factoid”